swilliams11/Apigee-Websocket-Example/README.md

 Stop the ngrok server, with ^C in the window.
 Do the same for the nodejs server.
 Undeploy the websocket proxy from your org.
 All done!

+### Updates
+I made a minor update to the WebSocket Server to send an message to all clients every 5 seconds. - SW